Fujifilm X-H2S Review

 Fujifilm has now updated the firmware of the X-H2S to version 3.00 and states the following:

-“The highest AF performance for X Series has been further improved with the enhanced subject detection based on AI and improved algorithm.
+“The highest AF performance for X Series has been further improved with the enhanced subject detection based on AI and an improved algorithm.
 Optimal for fast-moving objects such as sports, bird photography”.

-You can download the firmware here
+You can download the firmware here:

 Fujifilm X-H2s Firmware Version 3.00